cart/bevy/crates/bevy_asset/notes.md

     * Granular processed asset loading seems like a good thing (load Scene0 without Scene1)
 * What is a processor if not an AssetServer with hot-reloading that writes processed outputs to disk?
     * Can it just be an alternative internal_asset_event processor with a top level load() orchestrator?
+* Should retrieving Meta and Asset bytes be a single call in the interface?
+    * would enable transactionality
+* Maybe AssetMetaDyn could use erased serde w/ a custom deserializer to avoid double-parsing / AssetMetaMinimal
+* Add type hint to loader (first check meta, then file extension, then hint)
+* Support loading assets from bytes?
+Maybe would handle "built in" assets.
+* Configurable per-file-type defaults for AssetMeta
+    * Store in ErasedAssetMeta form to avoid serializing/deserializing for each asset
+* Preprocessing Options
+    * Multiple Preprocessors?
+        * Right now we just have Loader > Saver.
+Savers could, in theory, provide multiple preprocessor options.
+But what about arbitrary things like GltfLoader->MeshAsset->MeshOpt(MeshAsset)->NormalFix(MeshAsset)->CompactMeshSaver
+    * wire in arbitrary "transforms" that produce changes in memory
+* Do we rephrase Reader apis to be `async read(path, bytes: &mut Vec<u8>)`?

 ```rust

 // Opt-in handles